Raising an Australian

 the start.
 They should have clear boundaries and understand that the human is

-in control of their behaviour.
+in control of their behavior.
 This does not mean harshness or strictness,

 rather that the human should control every aspect of the pup’s life in a way